isikom/woocommerce-sample/readme.txt

 1. Download the plugin file to your computer and unzip it
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
 3. Activate the plugin from the Plugins menu within the WordPress admin.

+== Frequently Asked Questions ==

+= Free shipping doesn't work =

+The "free shipping" option on Sample back end panel need that "free shipping" methods is enabled on your WooCommerce installation.
+You could enable it on WooCommerce Settings -> Shipping -> Free Shipping (as you can see on screenshot tab)

+== Screenshots ==

+1. Front end - "Add Sample" button
+2. Back end - Sample setting on product page
+3. remember to enable WooCommerce Free Shipping to use it on WooCommerce Sample Plugins

 == Changelog ==